Main Street Announces New Portfolio Investment

 PR Newswire

 HOUSTON, Jan.
-6, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the minority recapitalization of Northeast Nebraska Vet Services, PC and Heritage Animal Health, LLC (together "NVS" or the "Company"), a leading provider of veterinary products and services to livestock production farms and companion animal owners throughout the midwestern United States.
-Main Street partnered with the Company's existing owners and senior management team to facilitate the transaction and provide growth capital, with Main Street funding $17.0 million in a combination of first-lien, senior secured term debt and a minority direct equity investment.
-Main Street is also providing NVS with a revolving line of credit to support its future growth initiatives and working capital needs and has agreed to make a delayed draw term loan available to NVS to help facilitate the Company's acquisition growth strategy in the mixed-animal veterinary space.
+7, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the minority recapitalization of Bolder Panther Group, LLC (the "Company" or "Smoker Friendly"), one of the largest retailers of tobacco products in the United States.
+Main Street partnered with the Company's senior management team and other existing shareholders to facilitate the transaction, with Main Street funding $51.7 million in a combination of first-lien, senior secured term debt and a direct preferred equity investment.
+Main Street is also providing the Company with a revolving line of credit to support its working capital needs and has agreed to make a delayed draw term loan available to the Company to assist with its acquisition growth strategy.

 - Warning!
 GuruFocus has detected 3 Warning Signs with NYSE:MAIN.
 Click here to check it out.